brunocruzzz/python-lab-control/README.md

 Key Features:

-PUBKEY Connection: python-lab-control promotes secure connections by utilizing SSH with public key authentication.
+(Future implementation) PUBKEY Connection: python-lab-control promotes secure connections by utilizing SSH with public key authentication.
 This ensures a robust and secure communication channel between the controlling machine and the target machines in the laboratory.

 Efficient Management: The script streamlines the process of managing a computer laboratory by automating the execution of commands across multiple machines.
 With a pre-defined list of hosts, the script iterates through them, establishes SSH connections, and executes commands seamlessly.